pathwaycom/pathway/examples/templates/el-pipeline/README.md

-# Pathway EL Pipeline
+# Pathway Live Data Framework EL Pipeline

-Pathway's EL pipeline allows you to move data from different data sources (Extract) to the sinks of your choice (Load).
+The Pathway Live Data Framework's EL pipeline allows you to move data from different data sources (Extract) to the sinks of your choice (Load).
 By customizing a single YAML file, you can configure and run the pipeline without modifying any Python code.
 You can learn more about the pipeline in our [article](https://pathway.com/developers/templates/etl/el-pipeline/).

 ## Project Structure
 This projects contains two files:
-- `app.py`, the application code using Pathway and written in Python;
+- `app.py`, the application code using the Pathway Live Data Framework and written in Python;
 - `app.yaml`, the file containing the configuration of the pipelines such as the data sources and data sinks.

 ## Prerequisites